 - In a calm manner, pick up the telephone and ask to speak to the accounts payable or ask to be put through to the person who deals with accounts queries.

-- Introduce yourself and ask for the name of the person you are talking to.
+- Firstly introduce yourself and ask for the name of the person you are talking to.
 Explain in a friendly voice that you are calling on behalf of your employer (or yourself).
 You need to engage them in friendly conversation and explain that you are chasing payment for an outstanding invoice(s).
 There is no need to be aggressive or abrupt and will appreciate your calm approach.
 They may ask you a few questions about the invoice.
-Be helpful and reply to all the questions asked.
+Above all be helpful and reply to all the questions asked.
 The object of the call is to make sure they become receptive to your request for payment of your invoice.

 - Ask when can you expect remit of the invoice.
 They may ask you to resend the invoice.
 If they do, send a copy via email and put a copy in the post.
 Then ask them again when can you expect to receive full payment of the invoice.
 Ascertain any problems with the invoice.
 What is preventing them paying the invoice as payment is overdue in accordance with your terms and conditions.